maxenceng/node-express-mysql/README.md

 npm run init
 ```

-You can now start the server with the command :
+You can start the server with the command :
 ```
 gulp
 ```

-You can now see your server running on the port [8000](http://localhost:8000/).
+The server is now running on the port [8000](http://localhost:8000/).